PROPOSAL FOR THE DECLASSIFICATION OF THE AZORES MARINE PROTECTED AREA NETWORK UNDER DISCUSSION

 MONETARY SUPPORT FOR THE FISHING SECTOR’S TRANSITION TO RAMPA IS BEING PLANNED

-How is the RAMPA implementation taking potential impacts on the fishing sector into account?
+How is the implementation of RAMPA taking care of potential consequences for the fishing sector?

 The decree approved in October 2024 includes mechanisms for the effective implementation and management of the RAMPA’s marine protected areas and it also foresees the approval of a Fisheries Restructuring Strategy for the Azores prior to the RAMPA’s full implementation.